-- Valid prescription available detailing the doctor's details (name and practice number) - Diagnosis or ICD-10 codes - Medicine details (strength and directions for use).
+- A valid prescription detailing the doctor's details (name and practice number). - Diagnosis or ICD-10 codes. - Medicine details (strength and directions for use).

-Note: You, your doctor, or your pharmacist can register your condition immediately, by calling the Chronic authorisation department on 0860 00 4367.
+Note: You, your doctor, or your pharmacist can register your condition immediately by calling the Chronic authorisation department on 0860 00 4367.

-4. No benefits are available
+4. No available benefits